Pontotoc, Texas: Pontotoc and San Fernando Academy

 In 1972, Recorded Texas Historic Landmark number 11294 was designated to acknowledge the 1883 establishment of the Pontotoc and San Fernando Academy.
 At its peak, the school had a student body enrollment of 200 for generalized education or achievement of teaching certificates.
 The principals were K. T. Hamilton and W. C. Roaten.
 With so much of the population decimated by the typhoid epidemic, the school went under in 1889.
 It was sold to the Pontotoc public school system, which used the academy as a public school until 1927.
 The ruins of the academy collapsed into rubble during a storm in 2016.
 The closing of the academy affected the local economy and was a factor in the decline of the population.

 20th and 21st centuries

 Pontotoc had a local newspaper in 1906 and received its first telephone in 1914.
 A mica mining operation was begun in 1924.
 In 1941, Pontotoc had seven businesses.
 In 1947, a fire that began in the local theater swept through the town.
 Some of the structures were rebuilt, but the burned-out shells of the others stand today.
 Now, Pontotoc is a rural community with a small population.

-It was the birthplace of US Air Force Gen. Ira C. Eaker.
+It was the birthplace of US Air Force General Ira C. Eaker.